vijayyprajapati/Share-Your-Bookmarks/README.md

 ## Share-Your-Bookmark

-A place where anyone can make their profile and share their twitter and linkedin bookmarks and see others bookmarks.
+A platform where anyone can make their profile, share their twitter and linkedIn bookmarks, see other shared bookmarks and contribute to the community.

 #### Website for this repository : <https://vijayyprajapati.github.io/Share-Your-Bookmarks/>